Rory Read

-Rory P. Read is an American business executive.
-He is the CEO of Vonage, a position he assumed on July 1, 2020.
+Rory P. Read is the president and CEO of Sprinklr, a software company.
+He was the CEO of Vonage, a position he assumed on July 1, 2020.
 He previously served as EVP chief operating executive at Dell as well as president and CEO of Virtustream.
 He was formerly the chief integration officer at Dell, with responsibility for planning the integration of Dell and EMC.
 From August 2011 to October 2014 he served as president and chief executive officer of AMD.
 He has also worked for IBM and Lenovo.

 Education

 Read graduated magna cum laude with a bachelor's degree in information systems from Hartwick College.

 Career

 IBM

 Read spent 23 years at IBM serving in various global leadership roles.
 He worked in IBM's Asia Pacific region as general manager, Business Innovation Services for Asia Pacific.
 As managing partner for IBM's Business Consulting Services Industrial Sector, Read led the division through a turnaround that significantly improved gross margins, drove new customer acquisitions and generated double digit revenue growth and operating profitability.
 He was vice president of IBM eBusiness Transformation that produced more than $1 billion in company-wide savings and $21 billion in sales.